tjasinski/SoftwareTesting/Notes/An Introduction to Test Strategy - Rikard Edgren.md

 All three may be interested in the same things:

-- bugs
+- Bugs
-- enhancements
+- Enhancements
-- performance
+- Performance
-- reliability
+- Reliability
-- usability
+- Usability
-- security
+- Security
-- standards
+- Standards
-- regulations
+- Regulations
-- benefits
+- Benefits
 - ???

 If you have a vague mission, like